Developers

 AI architects Software engineers Lead engineers Technical PMs

-It does not replace your stack.
+It fits inside your stack.

 A signature on every change.

-Every approved fix carries a cryptographic signature, verifiable on a public page.
+Every approved change carries a cryptographic signature, verifiable on a public page.
 If someone asks three years from now whether a particular change came from your team, the answer is in the audit log and not in a Slack thread.
 Built on an open, public trust standard — no proprietary trust root — so the verification does not depend on us still existing.

 Everything the UI does is an API call.